 As can be seen in the above data Air:Fuel equivalence ratios below 0.3 result in single digit emission levels.
 All tests were conducted at 4000 RPM.

-More details of the research conducted so far can be seen in the following journal paper: -
+More details of the research conducted so far can be seen in the following journal papers: -

 Link to paper